Bay Area wants a shot at Mega Millions $830M jackpot

 HERCULES, Calif. - The Mega Millions jackpot has grown to $830 million and Bay Area residents are lining up for a chance to win.

-It's the 4th largest jackpot in U.S. history, and it could go higher if the ticket-buying rush continues.
+It's the third-largest jackpot in the 20 years Mega Millions has been played and the fourth-largest jackpot in U.S. lottery history, and it could go higher if the ticket-buying rush continues.

-A winner taking the lump sum amounting in more than $470 million.
+The cash option – which winners usually choose – is nearly $488 million.
+But 24% in federal taxes takes out another $117 million.

+No one has won the Mega Millions jackpot since April 15, and the odds of winning are about one in 303 million.

 California is among 45 states playing the Mega Millions.